Ropa vieja, a juicy and tender shredded beef stew, is braised in the most flavorful, umami-rich tomato based sauce.

 While this Cuban dish typically calls for flank steak, I suggest using beef chuck roast instead because it has more fat, more flavor and most importantly it results in tender, juicy meat when cooked for a long period of time.
 I’d rather have melt-in-your-mouth shredded beef vs. tough and chewy shredded beef so if you agree, get the chuck roast please.

 Another tasty way to use all this meat: in tacos, a burrito bowl or enchiladas.
-Those are just a few ideas, of course.
+These are just a few ideas, of course.

 Alright, go make this!
-While the stew simmers, go ahead and fold that laundry that’s lying around 😉
+While the stew simmers, go ahead and fold that laundry that’s lying around 😉Print

 - 1 (3 – 3 ½) pound chuck roast